flatcar-archive/flatcar-docs/etcd/etcd-live-cluster-reconfiguration.md

 # etcd cluster runtime reconfiguration on CoreOS Container Linux

-This document describes the reconfiguration and recovery of an etcd cluster running on Container Linux, using a combination of `systemd` features and `etcdctl` commands.
-The examples given in this document show the configuration for a three-node Container Linux cluster.
+This document describes the reconfiguration and recovery of an etcd cluster running on CoreOS Container Linux, using a combination of `systemd` features and `etcdctl` commands.
+The examples given in this document show the configuration for a three-node CoreOS Container Linux cluster.
 Replace the IP addresses used in the examples with the corresponding real IPs.

 ## Configuring etcd using Container Linux Config

-When a [Container Linux Config][cl-configs] is used for configuring an etcd member on a Container Linux node, it compiles a special `/etc/systemd/system/etcd-member.service.d/20-clct-etcd-member.conf` [drop-in unit file][drop-in].
+When a [Container Linux Config][cl-configs] is used for configuring an etcd member on a CoreOS Container Linux node, it compiles a special `/etc/systemd/system/etcd-member.service.d/20-clct-etcd-member.conf` [drop-in unit file][drop-in].
 For example:

 ```yaml
 etcd: